kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/docs_build.md

 ### Documentation linting

-The build process will identify Markdown problems, but {{ formal_name }} performs some additional "lint" checks.
+The build process will identify Markdown problems, but {{ formal_name }} performs some additional checks for style and formatting, known as "linting".
 To run the lint checks:

 {% if not config.extra.macos_only %}